-Taking placement tests can help you enroll in the right courses at Elgin Community College.
+Taking placement tests helps you enroll in the right courses at Elgin Community College.
 Each test measures your academic skill levels, ensuring you sign up for classes at the right academic level.

 The testing center offers the following placement tests: